Arkopravo Patra

 Venue Significance:

 The House of Friendship (Дом Дружбы Народов Татарстана) serves as Kazan's primary institution for intercultural dialogue, operating under the Ministry of Culture of the Republic of Tatarstan.
-Located on Pavlyukhina Street, this center hosts exhibitions, conferences, and cultural events exploring the republic's remarkable ethnic diversity—Tatarstan is home to over 170 nationalities.
+This center hosts exhibitions, conferences, and cultural events exploring the republic's remarkable ethnic diversity—Tatarstan is home to over 170 nationalities.

 December 2021